Portia White: Early life and family

 White entered Dalhousie University in 1929, studying to become a teacher.
 From the early 1930s she taught in Africville and Lucasville, two small Halifax communities that were predominately Black Nova Scotian, and during this time White was finally able to begin paying for vocal lessons.
 She competed regularly at the Halifax Music Festival, winning the Helen Kennedy Silver Cup in 1935, 1937 and 1938, until the festival organizers finally decided to award her the cup permanently.

 In 1939, White won a scholarship to continue her musical training at the Halifax Conservatory of Music with noted Italian baritone Ernesto Vinci, and Vinci taught her using the bel canto vocal style.
 White soon gave her first formal recital, and after the start of the Second World War she continued singing in concerts and radio shows.
-She won awards at provincial music festivals, and in mid-1941 she met Edith Read, a visiting headmistress from a Toronto school who offered to arrange new performing opportunities for White.
+She won awards at provincial music festivals, and in mid-1941 she met Edith Read, a visiting headmistress from Branksome Hall in Toronto, who offered to arrange new performing opportunities for White.

 Singing career and later life

 In November 1941, with the support of Read, 30-year-old White made her national debut as a singer in Toronto at the Eaton Auditorium.
 She was favourably received by audiences, even receiving a career management offer from Oxford University Press the day after her performance.
 Despite encountering racism as she sought out new performance bookings, White subsequently toured across Canada, performing concerts at venues that included the Governor General's Rideau Hall residence.

 White sang both classical European music and African-American spirituals, and works by Harry T. Burleigh were a constant part of her concert repertoire.
 Alongside English pieces, she performed music in Italian, German, French and Spanish, and White's three-octave range attracted critical acclaim.
-Hector Charlesworth's review in The Globe and Mail observed White's "pungent expression and beauty of utterance," while a critic with the Toronto Evening Telegram said she had a "coloured and beautifully shaded contralto ...
+Hector Charlesworth's review in The Globe and Mail observed White's "pungent expression and beauty of utterance", while a critic with the Toronto Evening Telegram said she had a "coloured and beautifully shaded contralto ...
 It is a natural voice, a gift from heaven."
 White was compared to noted American contralto Marian Anderson.

 After auditioning for Metropolitan Opera general manager Edward Johnson, White made her international debut in New York City in 1944, becoming the first Canadian to perform at New York's Town Hall performance space.
 The New York Times reported her performance as "remarkable," and Paul Bowles of the New York Herald Tribune wrote that "White, contralto, showed the public ... that she not only has a magnificent vocal instrument, but that she also has sufficient musicianship and intelligence to do what she wishes with it."